kesav21/pa-sinkmon/README.md

 # PulseAudio Sink Monitor

-This project contains a program and a collection of scripts I use to monitor the different sinks connected to my computer.
+This project contains a program I use to monitor the different sinks connected to my computer.
 The daemon, written in C, interfaces with PulseAudio directly and writes its results to certain files.
-The scripts, written in lua and sh, read and interpret these files.
+Then, scripts can be written to read and interpret these files.

 ## Daemon